samotorcanleon/lograc-project-2022/README.md

 * `Ring.agda`: contains definition of a ring

-* `RingProperties.agda`: contains proofs for properties of a ring which are used when proving properties of polinomials.
+* `RingProperties.agda`: contains proofs of ring properties which are used when proving properties of polinomials.

 * `Polynomials.agda`: contains definition of Polynomial type and the following operations on polynomials: addition, inverse for addition, multiplication and degree.